 From the observation platform, you can look out at the descendants of the Banker Ponies that roamed wild before the island came under the jurisdiction of Cape Hatteras National Seashore.
 The Park Service took over management of the ponies in the early 1960s and has helped maintain the population of 25-30 animals; the wild herd once numbered nearly 500.
 All the animals you see today were born in captivity and are fed and kept on a 180-acre range.
 Legends abound about the

 Rte.
-12, 6 mi southwest of Hatteras-Ocracoke ferry landing, Ocracoke Island, NC, 27960 | Map It
+12, 6 mi southwest of Hatteras-Ocracoke ferry landing, Ocracoke Island, North Carolina, 27960, United States